serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       arn: arn:aws:elasticfilesystem:us-east-1:11111111:access-point/fsap-a1a1a1
       # Path under which EFS will be mounted and accessible in Lambda
       localMountPath: /mnt/example
+    # Maximum retry attempts when an asynchronous invocation fails (between 0 and 2; default: 2)
+    maximumRetryAttempts: 1
+    # Maximum event age in seconds when invoking asynchornously (between 60 and 21600)
+    maximumEventAge: 7200
 ```

 ## Lambda events